wmde/wikibase-release-pipeline/deploy/README.md

 ### Updating

 WBS is versioned with [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
-The WBS Deployment Kit and all the WBS Service Containers have individual version numbers.
+The WBS Deployment Kit and all the WBS Service Images have individual version numbers.

-> 💡 WBS Deployment Kit always references the latest minor and patch releases of the compatible WBS Service Containers major versions.
+> 💡 WBS Deployment Kit always references the latest minor and patch releases of the compatible WBS Service Images major versions.

-#### Minor and patch updates for WBS Service Containers
+#### Minor and patch updates for WBS Service Images

-As WBS Deployment Kit always references latest minor and patch releases of compatible WBS Service Containers TODO: rephrase, non breaking changes (including security updates) are applied automatically when recreating Docker containers.
+As WBS Deployment Kit always references latest minor and patch releases of compatible WBS Service Images TODO: rephrase, non breaking changes (including security updates) are applied automatically when recreating Docker containers.
 This should be always safe to do.
 Simply run

 ```sh
 docker compose down
 docker compose up --wait
 ```

-> 💡 If you do not want to pull in new versions of WBS Service Containers on restart, just stop your containers using `docker compose stop` before restart.
+> 💡 If you do not want to pull in new versions of WBS Service Images on container restart, just stop your containers using `docker compose stop` before restart.
 This will keep the current containers intact.
 Please note that this will not apply any security updates.
 It is generally recommended to remove your containers for restart with `docker compose down`.

 #### Minor and patch updates for WBS Deployment Kit